-For example, most of the options priced below $15 per user per month offer file sharing and mobile device management, while reporting and auditing features and advanced level security would likely require that you invest in mid range and enterprise versions, and discussion boards are most likely only included in the enterprise versions.
+For example, most of the options priced below $15 per user per month offer file sharing and mobile device management, while reporting and auditing features and advanced level security would likely require you to invest in mid-range and enterprise versions, and discussion boards are most likely only included in the enterprise versions.

 Questions and technical glitches often arise as you implement new software, but also as you continue to use it.
-To address customer issues and pain points, software vendors offer customer support through a variety of channels, including community forums, knowledge bases, trainings, phone, email, and live chat.
+To address customer issues and pain points, software vendors offer customer support through a variety of channels, including community forums, knowledge bases, training sessions, phone, email, and live chat.

-The levels of customer support offered by the collaboration software vendors at each price point can be summarized as follows:
+The level of customer support offered by collaboration software vendors at each price point can be summarized as follows:

 Here are some ways you can further reduce your costs when purchasing collaboration software:

-Free trials and "freemium" plans.
-You can also save money by trying the freemium version of software, which is a free version of a paid software platform that typically offers limited features or a limited number of users (freemium versions are offered by such collaboration platforms as Samepage, Zoho Docs, Asana, Slack, and more).
+Free trials and "freemium" plans: You can also save money by trying the freemium version, which is a free version of a paid software platform that typically offers limited features or a limited number of users (freemium versions are offered by collaboration platforms such as Samepage, Zoho Docs, Asana, and Slack).

 Starter price range

-Example: If the lowest pricing plan (not including free versions) offered by vendors A, B, and C are $10, $5, and $15 respectively, then the higher end of the starter price range would be $10 (average of all the prices).
+Example: If the lowest pricing plans (not including free versions) offered by vendors A, B, and C are $10, $5, and $15, respectively, then the higher end of the starter price range would be $10 (average of all the prices).

 Mid price range

-The lower end of the Mid price range segment is the highest end of Starter price range.
-To get the highest end of the Mid price range segment, we took an average of the middle prices of the top 15 products.
+The lower end of the mid price range segment is the highest end of the starter price range.
+To get the highest end of the mid price range segment, we took an average of the middle prices of the top 15 products.
 In cases where there were multiple pricing plans between the starter and enterprise versions, we have taken the average of those plans to identify the product's middle price value.

 Enterprise price range

-The enterprise pricing segment starts from the higher ends of the mid-range pricing segment.
-All prices above this is value lie in the enterprise pricing range.
+The enterprise pricing segment starts from the higher end of the mid range pricing segment.
+All prices above this value lie in the enterprise pricing range.